DivyanshS26/Code-Kata/README.md

 3. Stick to Single Responsibility Principle: one class = one job.
 4. Step-6 class (tennis game logic) already is relatively small and focused on scoring rules.

+**Step 8** No classes with more than two instance variables
+1. No class should have more than two instance variables.

+2. Encourages strong class cohesion and clear single responsibility.